Rockaway Township, New Jersey: Roads and highways

 As of May 2010, the township had a total of 122.69 mi of roadways, of which 101.06 mi were maintained by the municipality, 3.53 mi by Morris County and 2.19 mi by the New Jersey Department of Transportation.

 Interstate 80 passes through the township, including exits 35 and 37.
 U.S. Route 46 cuts through the southernmost area of the township, while Route 15 clips the southwestern portion of the township.
 County Route 513 traverses a total of 14 mi north-south across the township.

 Public transportation

-NJ Transit train service does not stop in the township, but is accessible at the Denville station on both the Morristown Line and the Montclair-Boonton Line.
+NJ Transit train service does not stop in the township, but is accessible at the Denville station on both the Morris & Essex Lines and the Montclair-Boonton Line.

 NJ Transit bus service is provided on the 880 local route, which replaced service that had been provided up to 2010 on the MCM10 route.

 NJ Transit eliminated service on the MCM5 and MCM7 routes as part of budget cuts.

 Lakeland Bus Lines offers bus service from the Rockaway Townsquare Mall to the Port Authority Bus Terminal in Midtown Manhattan.